 The toughest part of the hike is the steep walk from the Ortisei town center to the funicular station.

-Once you’re at the top, it’s four kilometers to the Resciesa Mountain hut, and it takes around 2.5 hours (150m elevation gain).
+Once you’re at the top, it’s less than four kilometers to the Resciesa Mountain hut.
 Once you get to the hut, you can stop for a skiwasser or continue to the cross.
 You can see the climb to the cross.
-It doesn’t look far, but with kids, it can take forever – remember you also need to walk back to the funicular.
+It doesn’t look far, but with kids, it can take forever – and remember you also need to walk back to the funicular.